spacotto/Born2beRoot/srcs/debian-srv-cron.md

 >A cron monitoring service **tracks scheduled jobs and alerts** you when they fail to run, run unsuccessfully, or produce unexpected output.

 ## Basic Monitoring Approaches
+###1.
+Email Notifications (Built-in)
-1. **Email Notifications (Built-in).** Cron automatically emails output to the user.
+Cron automatically emails output to the user.
 Configure in crontab:
 ```
 MAILTO=admin@example.com
 ```